 Your camera and flash assume that perfect exposure should be ‘18% grey’.

-This means that dark colours will appear lighter, and whites will appear greyish or muddy.
-It sees dark colours and thinks the picture is too dark.
+This means that dark colors will appear lighter, and whites will appear greyish or muddy.
+It sees dark colors and thinks the picture is too dark.

 Take a few practice shots to ensure the exposure is correct and make any adjustments.
 If the background looks too dark, adjust the shutter speed or ISO.